HuaZhao/portaldocs/portal-sdk/templates/portalfx-telemetry-alerting-performance.md

 ]
 ```

+<a name="performance-configuration-blade"></a>
 ### Blade

-An example of a blade baseline
+An example of a blade performance alert criteria

 ```json
 [